-Previously on Epic Web Studios’ weblog, we discussed the paramount importance of website UX (user experience) — for search engine optimization, conversion rate optimization, and building all-around rapport and trust with your desired customer base.
-Website UX that showcases relevant and engaging content, effortless readability and navigation, and fun and rewarding interactive elements is bound to boost conversion rates.
-Unless, of course, the website doesn’t properly load on smartphones.
+Website UX (user experience) is paramount for success — for search engine optimization, high conversion rates, and building all-around rapport and trust with your desired customer base.
+Website UX that showcases relevant and engaging content, has effortless readability and navigation, and contains fun/rewarding interactive elements is bound to boost conversion rates.
+Unless, of course, the website isn't mobile-friendly.

 UX Web Design: Consider the user and the device

-According to Pew Research Center, 85 percent of today’s Americans own a smartphone (up from 35 percent in 2011), 77 percent own a laptop or desktop computer, and 53 percent own a tablet.
+According to Pew Research Center, 97% of today’s Americans own a smartphone (up from 35% in 2011), 77% own a laptop or desktop computer, and 53% own a tablet.
 It follows, then, that the majority of Americans access the Internet — and your website — through multiple devices.
 So while your target user might ultimately be the same person, his or her behavior may vary drastically depending on the device he or she is using.

 There are two ways to account for this when formulating your UX web design strategy.